GENERAL AND INORGANIC CHEMISTRY

-Matter: atoms and molecules, elements and compounds, the mole and Avogadro's constant.
+Matter: atoms ands molecules, elements and compounds, the mole.
+Types of chemical reactions.

-Atomic theory of matter, chemical periodicity and overview of quantum mechanics: photoelectric effect, De Broglie’s equation, Heinseberg uncertainly principle, Schrödinger equation.
+Atomic theory of matter, chemical periodicity and overview of quantum mechanics: photoelectric effect, De Broglie equation, Heinseberg uncertainly principle, Schrödinger equation.
 Quantum numbers and atomic orbitals.
 Electronic structure and atoms properties: Pauli principle, Hund rule and “aufbau prinzip”.
-The periodic table and dependence of atomic properties on the electronic structure: The periodic table and dependence of atomic properties on the electronic structure: atomic and ionic radius, ionization energy and electron affinity.
+The periodic table and dependence of atomic properties on the electronic structure.

 Chemical bonding: structure and properties of the substances.
 Ionic bond.
 Covalent bond and molecular geometry, VSEPR theory.
 Hybrid orbitals and steric number.
 Electronegativity according to Pauling and molecular polarity.